jsa-aerial/hanasu/README.md

 Descriptions follow

-  * `:open` Upon opening of a connection an 'open' message will be sent whose payload is the *local websocket* for the connection.
+  * `:open` Upon opening of a connection by a client, an 'open' message will be sent whose payload is the *websocket object* for the connection.
 Both client and server get this message.
 You can use this websocket as a key uniquely identifying the connection in a local (in memory or otherwise) database for your application.

   * `:close` When either client or server closes a connection, a 'close' message is sent to the other party with the following map as the payload: